Phlebiac Brothers

-The Phlebiac Brothers are antagonists in Todd McFarlane's Spawn series of comic books.
+The Phlebiac Brothers are antagonists appearing in the Spawn comic book series.

 Background

-Dubbed the "true denizens of Hell," the Phlebiac brothers are five powerful demonic beings, servants of Malebolgia.
+Dubbed the "true denizens of Hell", the Phlebiac brothers are five powerful demonic beings, servants of Malebolgia.
 The Violator claims they were born of human mothers, but sired by a full-blooded demon from Hell, apparently for a project of John Dee; and that he, the eldest son, later killed their father.
 They each possess inhuman strength and invulnerability, as well as telepathic, regenerative, possessive, and shapeshifting abilities.